-The evolution of our health system has been accompanied by an increasing demand for healthcare services and administration which may limit instruction focus and time for learners.
-As medical training across Canada moves toward competency-based curricula, it has become clear that expertise is developed by exposure to high quality teaching followed by ample opportunity to practice and incrementally develop knowledge and skills.
+The evolution of our health system has been accompanied by an increasing demand for healthcare services and administration, which may limit instruction focus and time for learners.
+As medical training across Canada moves toward competency-based curricula, it has become clear that expertise is developed by exposure to high-quality teaching followed by ample opportunity to practice and incrementally develop knowledge and skills.
 A key issue lies in a relative lack of resources and support necessary to facilitate deliberate attainment of these competencies.
-The limitations have resulted in a call for institutions to develop innovative ways to more efficiently train residents.
-Self-directed learning via online platforms has been shown to improve trainee outcomes, including effective development of new diagnostic skills.
-As a simulated environment allows for no risk to actual patients, trainees can feel comfortable increasing skills through trial and error.
+1 The limitations have resulted in a call for institutions to develop innovative ways to train residents more efficiently.
+Self-directed learning via online platforms has been shown to improve trainee outcomes, including effective development of new diagnostic skills.^{2,3} As a simulated environment allows for no risk to actual patients, trainees can feel comfortable increasing skills through trial and error.4

-Owing to its high soft-tissue contrast, high resolution, and ability to simultaneously image functional parameters, MRI provides the best visualisation of the prostate compared to other imaging methods.
+Owing to its high soft-tissue contrast, high resolution, and ability to simultaneously image functional parameters, magnetic resonance imaging (MRI) provides the best visualization of the prostate compared to other imaging methods.
 Over the past few years, using MRI has led to a frameshift for early prostate cancer detection.
-Functional imaging techniques, such as diffusion-weighted MRI (DW-MRI) and dynamic contrast-enhanced MRI (DCE), in addition to conventional T2-weighted anatomical sequences (i.e. multiparametric MRI, mpMRI), have resulted in accurate PCa localization and allowed image-guided targeted sampling to overcome the limitations of traditional blind prostate biopsy.
-Large randomized trials have now confirmed the importance of optimal imaging with mpMRI in the early diagnosis-and subsequent management-of prostate cancer.^{5,6} Unfortunately, utilization of mpMRI has become story of "haves" and "have nots".^{7,8} Democratizing access to optimal prostate imaging, as well as enhancing the ability for clinicians to interpret mpMRI images, has real potential to enhance the care of all men being investigated for this common cancer, regardless of economical and geographical barriers.
+Functional imaging techniques, such as diffusion-weighted MRI (DW-MRI) and dynamic contrast-enhanced MRI (DCE), in addition to conventional T2-weighted anatomical sequences (i.e., multiparametric MRI [mpMRI]), have resulted in accurate prostate cancer localization and allowed image-guided targeted sampling to overcome the limitations of traditional blind prostate biopsy.
+Large, randomized trials have now confirmed the importance of optimal imaging with mpMRI in the early diagnosis - and subsequent management - of prostate cancer.^{5,6} Unfortunately, use of mpMRI has become story of "haves" and "have nots."
+7,8 Democratizing access to optimal prostate imaging, as well as enhancing the ability for clinicians to interpret mpMRI images, has real potential to enhance the care of all men being investigated for this common cancer, regardless of economical and geographical barriers.

-Our centre has developed an online platform for residents to learn more about interpreting mpMRI as a diagnostic tool in prostate cancer.
-This system known as prostatecancer.ai, available online and through a browser, employs artificial intelligence (AI) to identify lesions on mpMRI images and annotate findings with a thought-process comparable to an experienced radiologist (Figure 1).
-These scans are then presented as practice exercises to trainees with an accessible answer key.
-Urology residents can test their skills with hundreds of de-identified scans and ultimately practice reporting using PI-RADS v2-a standard reporting methodology intended to optimize detection, localization, characterization and risk stratification in patients with suspected prostate cancer.
+Our center has developed an online platform for residents to learn more about interpreting mpMRI as a diagnostic tool in prostate cancer.
+This system known as prostatecancer.ai, available online and through a browser, employs artificial intelligence (AI) to identify lesions on mpMRI images and annotate findings with a thought process comparable to an experienced radiologist (Fig. 1).9 These scans are then presented as practice exercises to trainees with an accessible answer key.
+Urology residents can test their skills with hundreds of de-identified scans and ultimately practice reporting using Prostate Imaging-Reporting and Data System (PI-RADS) v2 - a standard reporting methodology intended to optimize detection, localization, characterization, and risk stratification in patients with suspected prostate cancer.

-While in theory self-directed learning may be beneficial, there is limited consensus on current urology residents' attitudes towards utilisation of online teaching platforms to learn about the role of MRI in prostate cancer.
+While in theory, self-directed learning may be beneficial, there is limited consensus on current urology residents' attitudes towards use of online teaching platforms to learn about the role of MRI in prostate cancer.
 This study aimed to quantify the need for an educational intervention among urology residents working with mpMRIs and PI-RADS v2.